zhanglabxmu/SARS-CoV-2/README.md

 ## Code for SRS-CoV-2 Genomic Analysis
-### 1. Downloa dhte SARS-CoV2 Genomes with high-quality and and High Coverage from Gisaid
+### 1. Download the SARS-CoV2 Genomes with high-quality and and High Coverage from Gisaid @ 2020-05-04
 ### 2. Using Shell script  for raw genomic data clearning and SNP calling of  SARS-CoV-2 genomes do from Gisaid
 ### 3. Using R program for statistic analysis and plotting.